 Alternatives to the Hilton Honors Amex Business Card

 When it comes to hotel business cards, there aren’t as many options as you’ll have for regular consumer hotel cards.
-But you will have a selection that includes a wide variety of hotel brands.
-Here are some other business cards for staying at different hotels, along with another choice for Hilton high rollers.

 The Hilton Honors Aspire Card isn’t a business card, so it lacks the business-related features you’ll find above.
 But if you spend a lot at Hilton properties every year, you might want something more high-powered than the Hilton Honors Business card.